smirarab/pasta/pasta-doc/pasta-tutorial.md

 **Dependencies**:

-1. You need to have python 2.7 or later.
+1. You need to have python 2.7 or later, including python 3.
 2. You need to have java installed (required for Opal).

 You have three options for installing PASTA.